Yoeri-z/interactive_tree_view/README.md

 ## `StaticTreeView` widget
 Displays a tree from a list of `TreeNodes`.
 Very similar to `TreeView`, but does not allow the user to modify the tree through the ui.

-See [API reference]() for more details
+Takes a list of `TreeNode` instead of a `TreeController`.
 ---

 ## Misc.

 There are no built-in selection or highlighting utilities because this is quite trivial to implement.
 See the [example](https://github.com/Yoeri-z/interactive_tree_view/blob/master/example/lib/main.dart) in the repository for a suggested implementation.

-This widget was not built or tested for performance, until now i have not encountered any performance issues using the package.
-Since nodes are lazily loaded (only loaded when they will be on screen) performance should be quite good in general.
+This widget was not built or tested for performance, until now i have not encountered any performance issues using the package.Performance could degrade when using very deep trees but since trees are not a very convenient way to display large datasets this is not an expected usecase.

-The package has full test coverage

 ---